Useful phone numbers Turkey, apps & more

 Emergency & other Useful Phone Numbers Turkey

-I speak quite good Turkish and so far have only had to call Zabita about noisy construction work.
+I speak quite good Turkish now and so far have only had to call Zabita about noisy construction work.
 Luckily the man I spoke to was very patient with my then not so good language skills.
 If you don’t have much Turkish, it’s a good idea to have a friend or neighbour you an ask to call for you.
+Here are some of the essential useful phone numbers Turkey you should know.

 Polis 155